-To Be Held on Thursday, May 17, 2001
+To Be Held on Thursday, April 25, 2002

-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of CIRCOR International, Inc. (the "Company") for use at the Annual Meeting of Stockholders of the Company to be held on Thursday, May 17, 2001 at 10:00 a.m., local time, at the Renaissance Bedford Hotel, 44 Middlesex Turnpike, Bedford, Massachusetts, and any adjournments or postponements thereof (the "Annual Meeting").
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors of CIRCOR International, Inc. (the "Company") for use at the Annual Meeting of Stockholders of the Company to be held on Thursday, April 25, 2002 at 9:00 a.m., Central Time, at the offices of the Company's subsidiary, KF Industries, Inc., 1500 S.E.
+89th Street, Oklahoma City, Oklahoma, and any adjournments or postponements thereof (the "Annual Meeting").

-At the Annual Meeting, the stockholders of the Company will be asked to consider and vote upon the following matters: $\frac{1}{2} \left(\frac{1}{2} \right) \left(\frac{1}{2} \right)$
+At the Annual Meeting, the stockholders of the Company will be asked to consider and vote upon the following matters:

-- 1. The election of two Class II Directors for a three-year term each, such term to continue until the Annual Meeting of Stockholders in 2004 and until each such Director's successor is duly elected and qualified; - The ratification of the selection of KPMG LLP as the Company's independent auditors for the fiscal year ending December 31, 2001 ("Fiscal 2001"); and - 3.
+- The election of one Class III Director for a three-year term, such term to continue until the Annual Meeting of Stockholders in 2005 and until such Director's successor is duly elected and qualified; - The ratification of the selection of KPMG LLP as the Company's independent auditors for the fiscal year ending December 31, 2002 ("Fiscal 2002"); and - 3.
 Such other business as may properly come before the meeting and any adjournments or postponements thereof.

-The Notice of Annual Meeting, Proxy Statement and Proxy Card are first being mailed to stockholders of the Company on or about April 18, 2001 in connection with the solicitation of proxies for the Annual Meeting.
-The Board of Directors has fixed the close of business on April 2, 2001 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
-Only holders of Common Stock of record at the close of business on the Record Date will be entitled to notice of, and to vote at, the Annual Meeting.
-As of the Record Date, there were 14,815,391 shares of Common Stock outstanding and entitled to vote at the Annual Meeting and approximately 145 stockholders of record.
-Each holder of a share of Common Stock outstanding as of the close of business on the Record Date will be entitled to one vote for each share held of record with respect to each matter submitted at the Annual Meeting.
+The Notice of Annual Meeting, Proxy Statement and Proxy Card are first being mailed to stockholders of the Company on or about March 27, 2002 in connection with the solicitation of proxies for the Annual Meeting.
+The Board of Directors has fixed the close of business on March 18, 2002 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
+Only holders of record of the Company's commons stock, par value \$.01 per share (the "Common Stock"), at the close of business on the Record Date will be entitled to notice of, and to vote at, the Annual Meeting.
+As of the Record Date, there were 14,866,950 shares of Common Stock outstanding and entitled to vote at the Annual Meeting and approximately 135 stockholders of record.
+Each holder of a share of Common Stock outstanding as of the close of business on the Record Date will be entitled to an approximately 135 stockholders of record with respect to each matter submitted at the Annual Meeting.

-The presence, in person or by proxy, of a majority of the total number of outstanding shares of Common Stock is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
-A quorum being present, the affirmative vote of a plurality of the votes cast is necessary to elect each nominee as a Director of the Company and a majority of the votes cast is necessary to ratify the selection of the independent auditors.
+The presence, in person or by proxy, of holders of at least a majority of the total number of outstanding shares of Common Stock entitled to vote is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
+A quorum being present, the affirmative vote of a plurality of the votes cast is necessary to elect the nominee as a Director of the Company and a majority of the votes cast is necessary to ratify the selection of the independent auditors.

-Shares that reflect abstentions or "broker non-votes" (i.e., shares represented at the meeting held by brokers or nominees as to which instructions have not been received from the beneficial owners or persons entitled to vote such shares and with respect to which the broker or nominee does not have discretionary voting power to vote such shares) will be counted for purposes of determining whether a quorum is present for the transaction of business at the meeting.
-With respect to the election of Directors, votes may be cast in favor of or withheld from one or both nominees; votes that are withheld will be excluded entirely from the vote and will have no effect.
-Broker non-votes will also have no effect on the outcome of the election of Directors.
+Shares that reflect abstentions or "broker non-votes" (i.e., shares represented at the meeting held by brokers or nominees as to which instructions have not been received from the beneficial owners or persons entitled to vote such shares and with respect to which the broker or nominee does not have discretionary voting power to vote such shares) will be counted for purposes of determining whether a quorum is present for the transaction of business at the Annual Meeting.
+With respect to the election of the Director, votes may be cast for or withheld from the nominee.
+Votes cast for the nominee will count as "yes" votes; votes that are withheld from the nominee will not be voted with respect to the election of Director although they will be counted when determining whether there is a quorum.
+Broker non-votes will have no effect on the outcome of the election of Director.